-For the second year, the League of Women Voters of Falls Church will present the Community Impact Award at its Annual Meeting in June.
-We invite you to submit nominations for this award by using the form linked below.
-Nominations are due by Friday, May 8, 2026, at 11:59PM.
+For the second year, the League of Women Voters of Falls Church presented the Community Impact Award at its Annual Meeting in June.

 The Community Impact Award honors innovation, leadership, and sustained service by an individual whose contributions tend to go unrecognized.
 The award emphasizes measurable results and a positive influence on the City of Falls Church.
 Further details on the criteria for the award are included in the attached form.

-Please use this online form to submit your nominations: Community Impact Award Form
+Please use this online form to submit future nominations for this award: Community Impact Award Form

 2025 AWARD WINNER